Meet the Team

 Indresh Talsaniya is a Content Developer and Trainer at Pratham.
 He is the key support for literacy capacity-building of the government master trainers and teachers of Catch Up in Zambia, and also reviews programme implementation.
 Additionally, Indresh supports literacy training of government staff and partner organisations across other countries in Africa.

 Inyang Udo-Umoren is the TaRL Country Manager – Nigeria.
-As the country manager, she is responsible for providing technical support to TaRL programs within Nigeria and across other African TaRL-implementing countries.
+As the country manager, she is responsible for providing technical support to TaRL programmes within Nigeria and across other African TaRL-implementing countries.
 She also strengthens monitoring systems while scoping for new TaRL opportunities.

 Kim Tichmann is a Senior Policy Associate at J-PAL Africa.
 She manages the Teaching at the Right Level website, works with the TaRL Africa team to build their communications strategies, and collaborates with the team and partner organisations to create tools for Teaching at the Right Level implementation.